Latitude and Longitude Coordinates

 Make the Map

 In this example, plot latitude (y coordinates) and longitude (x coordinates).
-Then set the map projection2 to a common projection standard such as WGS84 via the argument crs = 4326.)
+Then set the map projection to a common projection standard such as WGS84 via the argument crs = 4326.)

 mapview(starbucksNC, xcol = "Longitude", ycol = "Latitude", crs = 4269, grid = FALSE)